nishan-paul-2022/PMICS/solutions.md

 = 0.0000448 seconds
 = 44.8 microseconds (μs)

-**Step 6: Understanding Propagation Delay** Propagation delay is given as 10 milliseconds.
+**Step 7: Understanding Propagation Delay** Propagation delay is given as 10 milliseconds.
 This is the time it takes for the signal to travel through the physical medium from Host A to Host B.

-**Step 7: Calculating Total End-to-End Delay**
+**Step 8: Calculating Total End-to-End Delay**
 The total delay from bit creation to bit playback includes:

-- **Time to fill packet:** The bit must wait for the packet to be filled before transmission
+- **Packetization delay:** Time to fill the packet (7 ms)
-- **Transmission delay:** Time to send the packet
+- **Transmission delay:** Time to send the packet (0.0448 ms)
-- **Propagation delay:** Time for the packet to travel to Host B
+- **Propagation delay:** Time for the packet to travel to Host B (10 ms)
-- **Processing delay:** Time for Host B to receive and start converting back to analog

-**Key Insight:** Since packets are sent as soon as they're full, and the problem asks for the delay from when a bit is created until it's decoded, we need to consider the worst-case scenario.

-For a bit that arrives just as a packet is completed:
-- It waits for the current packet to transmit
+**Key Insight:** For a bit that arrives just as a packet is completed, it must wait for the packet to be transmitted and propagated before it can be decoded at Host B.
-- Then the packet propagates to Host B
-- Then Host B starts decoding

-**Total Delay = Transmission delay + Propagation delay** **Total Delay = 44.8 μs + 10 ms = 10.0448 ms ≈ 10 ms**
+**Total Delay = Packetization delay + Transmission delay + Propagation delay** **Total Delay = 7 + 0.0448 + 10 = 17.0448 ms ≈ 17 ms**

-**Step 8: Why Propagation Delay Dominates**
+**Step 9: Why Packetization Delay Matters**
-Notice that the transmission delay (44.8 μs) is much smaller than the propagation delay (10 ms).
-In VoIP systems, the propagation delay across distances is usually the limiting factor, not the transmission time over the link.
+The packetization delay is often overlooked but is crucial in VoIP systems.
+Voice data arrives continuously, but packets can only be sent when they are full.
+This introduces a waiting time that depends on the packet size and the data arrival rate.

-**Step 9: Real-World Implications**
+**Step 10: Real-World Implications**
 This calculation shows why VoIP calls can have delays:
 - **Local calls:** Short propagation delays (microseconds)
 - **Long-distance/international calls:** Long propagation delays (milliseconds)
 - **Satellite calls:** Very long delays (hundreds of milliseconds)

-The 10 ms delay calculated here would be acceptable for voice communication, as humans can tolerate delays up to about 150-200 ms before the conversation feels unnatural.
+The 17 ms delay calculated here includes the packetization delay that I initially missed.
+This is still acceptable for voice communication, as humans can tolerate delays up to about 150-200 ms before the conversation feels unnatural.

-**Step 10: Key Takeaways**
+**Step 11: Key Takeaways**
 - VoIP converts analog voice to digital packets for internet transmission
 - Total delay includes packetization, transmission, and propagation times
+- Packetization delay depends on packet size and data rate
-- For reasonable distances, propagation delay usually dominates
+- For reasonable distances, propagation delay usually dominates, but packetization delay is significant for real-time applications
 - This delay affects the quality of real-time voice communication

 ---